Handling blocking findings and errors

 run: semgrep ci --suppress-errors

-The following shortened code snippets in multiple tabs display the position of the default flag in configuration files of various CI providers:
+The following code snippets display the position of the default flag in the configuration files of various CI providers:

 steps: